LENS-AI-Lab/CSE598_Spring24/index.markdown

  </font>
   <br>
 #### Description
 <font size='4' face='Times New Roman'>In this course, we will explore the pivotal role of deep learning across various application domains, delving into its rapid advancements.
-However, our focus extends beyond mere accuracy on isolated datasets, par-
+However, our focus extends beyond mere accuracy on isolated datasets, particularly when deploying deep learning in real-world scenarios, especially those with high stakes.
+Taking
-ticularly when deploying deep learning in real-world scenarios, especially those with high stakes.
-Taking a pragmatic perspective, we will examine the sociotechnical challenges that impede the seamless deploy- ment of deep learning techniques in critical applications.
+a pragmatic perspective, we will examine the sociotechnical challenges that impede the seamless deployment of deep learning techniques in critical applications.
 Our emphasis lies in identifying and addressing these challenges to facilitate the effective integration of deep learning solutions.
 Drawing examples from diverse fields like autonomous driving, robotics, and healthcare, we aim to equip participants with the knowledge and strategies needed to navigate the complexities of deploying deep learning in high-stakes